tuanphuc/jekyll-now/_posts/2017-11-18-standalone-tensorflow-cpp.md

 title: Compile Tensorflow C++ without Bazel
 ---

+**Updates**:
+  -  The configurations to compile for tensorflow 1.6.0 is described in [this post](https://tuanphuc.github.io/update-on-standalone-tensorflow-cpp-tf1.6.0/).
+If you want tensorflow to work nicely with OpenCV, follow that post.

 In this post, I will give detailed instructions on how to compile the official C++ Tensorflow project [**label_image**](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/label_image) with **gcc** instead of bazel.

 The reason why I write this blog is because officially, to compile a C++ Tensorflow project, you have to integrate it in the source tree of tensorflow, create a BUILD file and compile it with bazel.
 For some reason, if you want to create a C++ Tensorflow project in your favorite C++ IDEs and build it with Makefile or CMake, you will need to do some extra work to allow gcc to be able to compile successfully C++ Tensorflow codes.
 The detailed instructions are in the second part, you can skip the first part (Create a Ubuntu docker image) if you want to do directly on your machine instead of on a docker image.